EverestServices/flow-nuxt/docs/survey-system-architecture.md

 - Supports both regular pages and allow_multiple pages with item_group

 #### **survey_answers**
-Answers to survey questions with multi-instance support.
+Answers to survey questions with multi-instance and hierarchical support.

 | Column | Type | Description |
 |--------|------|-------------|